decred/dcrdocs/docs/wallets/spv.md

 #### Decrediton

-If Decrediton is being started for the first time, the file `config.json` needs to be modified in order to enable SPV.
+If Decrediton is being started for the first time, the file `config.json` needs to be modified in order to start in SPV mode.
 Locate the file in the [Decrediton data directory](decrediton/decrediton-troubleshooting.md#location-of-data-and-log-files), and update the setting `spv_mode` to `true`.
+An alternative is to use the command-line option `--spv` and optionally `--spvconnect`.
+See the command-line help message for more details.

 If Decrediton is already synced with the network it is possible to change to SPV mode through the GUI.
 Open a wallet, and locate the "SPV" option in the setting tab.
 There is also a "SPV Connect" setting on this tab, which will allow you to specify the IP address of a full node you wish to sync from.